 When hot desking, people shouldn’t be screaming into their phones on an intense conference call with others trying to focus quietly around them.
 And they definitely shouldn't be leaving a half-eaten pizza or coffee spills on the desktop, as this will result in empty desks.

-Coming up with a hot desking policy for your company that doesn’t cover hot desking etiquette is like making your house available for vacation rentals without any guidelines.
-Hosts on Airbnb would have a lot more to worry about than a few incidents of strange guest behavior in people’s homes.
+Coming up with a hot desking policy for your company that doesn’t include hot desking etiquette is like making your house available for vacation rentals without any guidelines.
+Airbnb hosts would come home to wild parties and trashed homes.